 What Are Spider Veins?

-Spider veins (telangiectasias) are small, thin blood vessels visible beneath the skin.
+Spider veins, also known as telengiectasias, are small thin blood vessels visible beneath the skin.
 They usually develop on the face or legs, and may look like a series of thin tree branches or strands of a spider web.
 Although most spider veins are only a cosmetic issue, for some people they can cause uncomfortable symptoms such as aching, burning, swelling and leg-cramping.

 Spider veins are extremely common, affecting nearly half of the adult population of the United States.
 Many patients are bothered when spider veins develop on prominent areas such as the legs or face, and seek treatment to eliminate them.
 Many spider-vein treatments are highly effective and minimally invasive, offering aesthetically pleasing results without painful or lengthy downtime.